rebcabin/tangledown/README.md

 That's exactly what you want for humans: talk about something in a place where you don't necessarily _implement_ it.
 But compilers usually need the full implementation of the block _right here and now_ before it's ever used.

 See, I'll prove it to you.
-Here is the code for the whole program.
+Here is the code for all of `tangledown.py` itself.
 You can understand this without understanding the _implementations_ of the sub-pieces, just getting an idea of _what_ they do from the names of the `block` tags.
 READ THE NAMES IN THE BLOCK TAGS to get the big picture.

-All we do in the code below the block tags, in function `tangle_all`, is loop over all the lines in the input and substitute something wherever we see a `block` tag.
+The whole program is in the function `tangle_all`.
+All we do there is loop over all the lines in the input and substitute something wherever we see a `block` tag.
 What do we substitute?
 The contents of a `noweb` tag with the same name as the name mentioned in the `block` tag.
-The code will create the subdirectories needed, so if you tangle to file "foo/bar/baz/qux.py," the code will create the directory chain "./foo/br/baz/" if it doesn't exist.
-The code will also add to a file if it's mentioned more than once in the input, so if you tangle to "qux.py" in one tangle tag and then tangle to "qux.py" in a second tangle tag, the first tangle tag will overwrite "qux.py" and the second tangle tag will add to "qux.py".
+The code will create the subdirectories needed, so if you tangle to file `foo/bar/baz/qux.py,` the code creates the directory chain `./foo/br/baz/` if it doesn't exist.

+The code will also append to a file that's mentioned more than once in the input, so if you tangle to `qux.py` in one tangle tag and then tangle to `qux.py` in a second tangle tag, the first tangle tag will overwrite `qux.py` and the second tangle tag will append to `qux.py` (actually, the program accumulates all tangles to one file in a list and then concatenates the list).

 This program can run as a script or can be imported as a module.
 We get that hybrid vigor by the standard Python trick of testing `__name__` against `"__main__"`.

 Now, if you're reading this as a Jupyter notebook in Jupytext (as explained above), you'll see a little tiny cell just before the code below and just after the code below.
-This code is in _the contents of_ a `tangle` tag.
+The code is in _the contents of_ the `tangle` tag.
 The _contents_ of any tag `foo` is the stuff between the opening tag `<foo>` and the closing tag `</foo>`.
 I know, we use the word _tag_ to mean three things: the opener `<foo>`, the closer `</foo>`, or the entire magilla between the opener `<foo>` and the closer `</foo>`.
 Forgive us, will you?
 I'm not sure any literature on HTML, XML, or SGML is any better about that nomenclature.

 The notebook won't render `<tangle ...>`, but will render the contents between `<tangle ...>` and `</tangle>` and will represent `<tangle ...>` and `</tangle>` with tiny cells.
 Those tiny cells contain the all-important `tangle` start and end taglets (see, there I invented a disambiguating word).